Reference – Swiss Computerworld

 3. If database calls increase, you will receive notifications

-4. Check result from report/dashboard
+4. Check results from the report/dashboard

 Devaten will identify which query is executing those calls.
 It will also show which queries are executed multiple times.
 You can assess if this can be included in the application cache instead to speed up your application.
-Check our tool.

 For more information – Request Demo